Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Introduction

 In this paper we show how the TNNMG method can be used to solve small-strain brittle-fracture problems.
 This involves in particular verifying that the increment functionals have the required convexity and smoothness properties.
-We do this for a range of different degradation functions and local crack surface densities (including the standard Ambrosio--Tortorelli functionals of type~1 and~2).
-We cover elastic energies with various types of anisotropic splits, including the split based on strain eigenvalues of \citet{miehe+welschinger+hofacker10a}.
+We do this for a range of different degradation functions and local crack surface densities (including the standard Ambrosio--Tortorelli functionals of type~1 and~2), closely related to the family of models considered in~\cite{burke_ortner_sueli:2013}.
+We cover elastic energies with various types of anisotropic splittings, including the splitting based on strain eigenvalues of \citet{miehe+welschinger+hofacker10a}.
 For the proofs we use results from the convex analysis of spectral functions~\cite{QiYang2003,baes:2007}.
-In contrast to multilevel trust region methods \cite{KopanicakovaKrause2020} the TNNMG method proposed here relies on nonsmooth Newton techniques leading to linear subproblems and thus gives more flexibility in the selection of coarse grid solvers.
+Extension to the slightly more general damage models of~\cite{marigo_maurini_pham:2016} is straightforward, provided the stored elastic energy has the required convexity and smoothness properties.
+In contrast to the multilevel trust region method proposed in \cite{KopanicakovaKrause2020}, the TNNMG method presented here relies on nonsmooth Newton techniques leading to linear subproblems and thus gives more flexibility in the selection of coarse grid solvers.